RJDennis/HyperbolicCrossApprox.jl/README.md

 Derivatives, gradients, and hessians
 ------------------------------------

-Lastly, the package can also be used to compute derivatives of the approximating function, as per
+The package can also be used to compute derivatives of the approximating function, as per

 ```Julia
 deriv = hyperbolic_cross_derivative(weights,point,multi_ind,domain,pos)